erxes/erxes/docs/docs/user/segments.md

 ---

 <!--Content-->
-Erxes let you filter and segment an important group of data for targeted purposes.
  A segment is smaller group of your contacts defined by rules or filters that you set.
 Coordinate and manage your companies and customers in one go from the company database.
-It enables you to segment companies and customers by websites, size, plan industry, session count or some criteria in a more realistic way.
+Erxes let you filter and segment an important group of data for targeted purposes such as by websites, size, plan industry, session count or some criteria in a more realistic way.

 ---